OpenSourceEcon/CompMethods/docs/book/appendix/glossary.md

 merge
   TODO: create *merge* entry...

+model
+  A model is a set of cause and effect mathematical relationships, often specified with parameters $\theta$, among data $x$ or $(x,y)$ used to understand, explain, and predict phenomena.
+A model might be specified as $g(x,\theta) = 0$ or $y = g(x,\theta)$, where $g$ is a function or vector of functions that represents the mathematical relationships between variables and parameters.

 OG-Core
   *`OG-Core`* is an open source large scale overlapping generations macroeconomic model of fiscal policy.
 This model is general and is a dependency of country calibrations that use `OG-Core`, such as `OG-USA`.